 4. Apply for parent PLUS loans, alternative loans

 Federal loans should be a last resort when funding school.
-If your savings plan hasn’t assisted as much with college costs, there is an option to take out a parent PLUS loan, which are issued solely for parents looking to pay for school.
+If your savings plan hasn’t assisted as much with college costs, there is an option to take out a parent PLUS loan, which is issued solely for parents looking to pay for school.
 Be cautious when considering this option as it has high-interest rates and payments and leads to debt.

 Other private loans, like those from banks, are also high-risk alternatives to paying for college.
-These loans will assist with school expenses but have variable-interest rates that are much higher than federal loans like the parent PLUS loan.
+These loans will assist with school expenses but have variable interest rates that are much higher than federal loans like the parent PLUS loan.
 Research is crucial when it comes to applying for a loan, and rates, repayment options, responsibilities should be taken in to account.

 Before taking out parent PLUS or private loans:

 - See what scholarships and grants are available

 [inbound_button font_size=”12″ color=”#c8232b” text_color=”#ffffff” icon=”arrow-circle-o-right” url=”https://www.stoodnt.com/career-college-admission-counselling” width=”” target=”_blank”] Click here to Book a Session with Our College Admission Counselors to Discuss College Admissions and Financing Process for Your Kid[/inbound_button]

 About Sarah Saker: Sarah is a freelance writer and small business coach living in Hattiesburg, Mississippi.